14 Ways I Optimize My Health And Energy Every Day

 Better Than an Energy Boost Supplement

 These 14 practices may seem like a long list that takes lots of time.
 It’s not actually true, though, because these habits increase my health and vitality and make me more productive, happier, and in tune.

 Choose Natural Ways to Stay Energized

-And, many of them can be done simultaneously.
-For instance, I practice gratitude, and deep breathing while I’m getting my endorphin fix running outside.
+Keep in mind that many of these tips can be done simultaneously.
+For instance, I practice gratitude and deep breathing while I’m getting my endorphin fix running outside.
 I am also getting my Vitamin D, the “natural Prozac” in the sunshine, too!
-That’s four tasks in one—and I feel great, rather than stressed out when I’m done!
+That’s four tasks in one—and I feel great, rather than stressed out, when I’m done!